xela92/react-quirk/README.md

   )
 ```

-You can then use the `setUsers` function to update your state, even to add more to your state or even ask for data deletion (in the example, we pass a _deleted_ field to instruct the setter to call the correct API).
+You can then use the `setUsers` function to update your state, even to add more to your state or even ask for data deletion (in the example, we pass a _deletedUser_ field and use it in the setter to call the correct API).

 Update:
 ```ts